Yonkers Fire Department: 1940s–1950s

-1960s—1970s
+1960s–1970s

 On March 13, 1961, Truck Co.
 5 was moved from Station/Engine 7, to Station/Engine 12, on Fortfield Avenue.
 On September 1, 1961, the department acquired its own radio system.
 Also in 1961, YFD took delivery of a Mack B/Gerstenslager Walk-In Heavy Duty Rescue Apparatus running as Rescue Company 1 out of Fire Headquarters-Station 1.
-Two 1961 Ward LaFrance Fire Brands Pumpers were purchased (One assigned to Engine Co.7 and Engine Co.
+Two 1961 Ward LaFrance Fire Brands Pumpers were purchased (One assigned to Engine Co.2 and Engine Co.
 8).
 In 1963, Yonkers Fire Department purchased one Ward LaFrance MarkII/Ambassador Pumper, which originally started at Engine Co.
 1, before moving over to Engine Co.
 2 in 1967 and then in 1971 as Engine Co.
 3, before being destroyed in an accident.
 After the accident, the roof of the Ward LaFrance MarkII/Ambassador was cut and placed on top of the Ward LaFrance Fire Brand assigned to Engine Co.
-7. In March of 1967, the Yonkers Fire Department took delivery of a New Mack C Pumper that was assigned to Engine Co.
+7. In March 1967, the Yonkers Fire Department took delivery of a New Mack C Pumper that was assigned to Engine Co.
 1 at Station 1/Fire Headquarters.
-Later in 1967, the Yonkers Fire Department took delivery of an American LaFrance 900 Series 100ft Mid Mount Aerial Truck, that was assigned to Truck Co.
+Later in 1967, the Yonkers Fire Department took delivery of an American LaFrance 900 Series 100 ft Mid Mount Aerial Truck, that was assigned to Truck Co.
 1 at Station 1/Fire Headquarters.
 On December 21, 1967, Truck Co.
 7 was organized and placed into service at Station/Engine 14.
 In 1968, Yonkers FD took delivery of an additional Mack C Pumper, which was assigned to Engine Co.
 4 on Radford Street.
 On July 31, 1970, the YFD acquired the Bureau of Combustibles.
 In 1971, the YFD turned 75 and consisted of 13 Engine Companies, 7 Truck Companies, 1 Rescue Company, and a force of 405 uniformed firemen.

 Below were the Fire Station/Company Assignments on January 1, 1971: